fisshy/react-scroll/README.md

 ## React Scroll

-Directive for basic scrolling and smooth scrolling ( work in progress ) Feel free to contribute - everything is appreciated
+Directive for basic scrolling and smooth scrolling.
+I love contributions, just make sure your test passes.
+I've started writing the tests for all the elements, contribute if you'd like to learn it.

 ### Install
 ```js